Save big (up to $1,875) on small business tools with our free membership, business.com+

 Strategies for customizing products

-It is vital to have a plan for how you’ll execute this business strategy or else you run the risk of annoying your customers.
+It is vital to have an idea for how you’ll execute this business strategy or else you run the risk of annoying your customers.
 If they spend too much time filling in information into a quiz or survey without getting the product or service they’re looking for, they might walk away frustrated.

 Most customers have limited attention spans and don’t want to spend too much time on a quiz or inputting information.
 So, make sure your setup takes less than five minutes to complete and that you have access to technology that can accurately and effectively analyze the data.